Frequently asked questions: coronavirus (COVID-19) and lupus

 Consider also discussing a lupus flare plan with your provider to understand best options for you if you begin to flare and need to be seen.
 You can discuss options to reduce your exposure to infections while managing your flare and seeking necessary medical care.

-Updated April 7.
-Travelling, both domestically and internationally, is not recommended right now for anyone regardless of their personal risk level.
+Travelling increases a person’s chance of being exposed to the coronavirus and getting sick.
 As someone with lupus, you are at higher risk of getting an infection.
 You are also at higher risk of becoming seriously ill if you do get an infection.
 Travel puts large numbers of people, often from different countries around the world, in frequent and close contact with each other.
-This can promote the spread of infections, such as the coronavirus.
 We urge you to consider and follow the CDC recommendations for your travel plans to ensure you protect your health during this outbreak.

 If you’ve come in contact with someone who is positive for coronavirus, please follow CDC recommendations as well as your local health department’s recommendations for self-quarantine and reporting.
 If you experience a fever, cough, sneezing, and shortness of breath, report your symptoms to your health care provider – over the phone first!